AL-AMIN-HUB/travel-agency/README.md

 # Man of Many Industries People

-This project was a tour with different rich people with [Create React App](https://richest-people-tour-in-the-world.netlify.app/).
+This project was a tour with different rich people with live site: [ https://richest-people-tour-in-the-world.netlify.app/](https://richest-people-tour-in-the-world.netlify.app/).

 ## Available Scripts